mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 If you have a feature documentation requirement, please create a ticket and include the following fields:

 * Label: Documentation
 * Team: Tech Writing
-* Assignee: Justine Geffen
+* Assignee: Unassigned

 Depending on what is required, please also include a sprint as well as a fix version.

 If your request is not related to feature documentation, include the following fields:

 * Label: Documentation
 * Team: Tech Writing
 * Assignee:

 **Jira Turnaround Time**